moipa-cn/pptx/README.md

 For the method of processing pptx files, refer to [https://github.com/nguyenthenguyen/docx](https://github.com/nguyenthenguyen/docx)

 ### About
-> The library replacing text or image in slides
+> The library replacing text or image in slides,Supported image formats are "png" "jepg" "jpg",Other formats haven't been tested yet.
+Maybe they can

 > delete password only document edit password